HighlyIntelligentBot/game-of-life/README.md

 By adjusting the arguments of App(), you can change the screen- and cell-size.

-#TODO: +Make the Board clickable
+TODO: Make the Board clickable
-       +Let game.py take sys arguments to adjust screen- and cell-size +Implement third colour for cells that recently died
+      Let game.py take sys arguments to adjust screen- and cell-size Implement third colour for cells that recently died